Men Over 60 Who Can Still Whoop Your Ass

 Some men age gracefully, some men age well, and some men can still whoop your ass at age 60!
 Aging well has a lot to do with genetics.
 We will also tell you that it’s heavily impacted by what you put in your bodies for 40 plus years.
-Well, at least this much is known – if you stop your current diet and get on the Stop Eating Crap & Exercise Diet, you will have a much better chance of aging gracefully.
+Well, at least this much is known – if you switch your current diet to the Eat Healthy & Exercise Diet, you will have a much better chance of aging gracefully.

 We put together a list of grandfathers who have been tough guys their whole life and it doesn’t appear to be stopping any time soon.
 Certainly there are others that belong on this list.
-We are hoping you can keep the list going in the comments section.
 Lets start in the NHL.

 1. Larry Robinson Age: 62 Height: 6′ 4″ Weight: 225